Complete guide to Many Glacier: best hikes and sights for any visitor

 You might spot a moose along the river as you’re driving into the Many Glacier area even before you get into Glacier National Park.
 Recently we saw, at different times, a bull and also a mama and baby moose all on the Swiftcurrent Pass trail, not even ten minutes into hiking.
-Walking through the parking lot to get ice at the little store, we saw a grizzly on the hill in front of us.
-On the Ptarmigan Falls trail we encountered face to face a bighorn ram… Seriously, you can see wildlife anywhere.
+Walking through the parking lot to get ice at the little store, we’ve seen a grizzly on the hill in front of us.
+On the Ptarmigan Falls trail we encountered face to face a bighorn ram while a mama and three grizzly cubs were on the hillside next to us… Seriously, you can see wildlife anywhere.

 Safety and wildlife

 DO NOT APPROACH WILDLIFE.
 If they come towards you, that’s another thing.
 Be aware of sudden movement, as it’ll spook a creature into running away OR it’ll think you’re going to attack and charge you.
 If you see that a trail has been closed due to wildlife, follow the rules and do not hike it.

 Tip: take a look at our article on Wildlife in Yellowstone National Park for more safety and spotting tips.